aantipov/moiva-blog/content/post/2021-04-07-april-update.md

 The statistics say that the implemented change works - 40-50% of search requests are NPM searches.

 ## Accessibility for all
-I believe accessibility is important, especially for projects that rely heaviliy on visual representation of data, such as charts.
+I believe accessibility is important, especially for projects that rely heavily on a visual representation of data.

-Charts play crucial role in Moiva and it was important to make them accessibile.
-I added a special `aria-` attribute to every chart an provided and aggregated description based on the contents of each chart.
+Charts play a crucial role in Moiva and it was important to make them accessible.
+I added a special `aria-` attribute to every chart and provided an aggregated description based on the contents of each chart.

 For example, for the following chart